awslabs/crossplane-on-eks/doc/rds-day-2.md

 ```
 In this example, developer creates a ticket in the ticketing system and annotates the infrastructure claim with the ticket number.
 The admission controller checks if the change affects fields that require approval.
 If approval is required, the change is denied until the ticket is approved and the reason is given back to the GitOps tooling.

 Once the ticket is approved, a config map is created with the ticket number as its name or as one of annotations.
 Next time the GitOps tooling attempts to apply manifests, the admission controller sees the ConfigMap is now created and allows it to be deployed.
 Once it is deployed, the ConfigMap can be marked for deletion.
-In both approaches, there is no need for read access to the ticketing system.
+In this approach, there is no need for read access to the ticketing system.

 ## Blue Green deployment